mluukkai/webdevelopment-rails/week1.md

 In this course, we use Ruby on Rails application framework to implement Web applications.

-Rails applications comply conform to the MVC model (or WebMVC, which is slightly different from the original MVC).
+Rails applications comply with the [MVC model](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) (or WebMVC, which is slightly different from the original MVC).
 The idea behind this model is that the application data and logic (Model), the visual composition (View) and the functions coordination (Controller) are separated into clearly defined parts.
 Almost all modern Web frameworks follow the MVC principle.
-In addition to MVC, modern Web applications can also be characterised by Multilayered architecture, Service-oriented architecture (SOA), and [Microservices architecture](http://martinfowler.com/articles/microservices.html) which is a hot topic nowadays.

-Let's take a look at what happens when users go to a Web page which was implemented with Rails, suppose the URL be http://wad-ratebeer.herokuapp.com//breweries, that is the sample application page which we are going to make during our course.
+Let's take a look at what happens when users go to a Web page which was implemented with Rails, suppose the URL be https://ratebeer22.fly.dev/breweries, that is the sample application page which we are going to make during our course.
 The page lists all the breweries which our sample application knows.

 ![mvc-kuva](http://www.cs.helsinki.fi/u/mluukkai/rails_mvc.png)

-1. Once users write the URL into the browser address line, the browser makes an HTTP GET-request to the server wad-ratebeer.herokuapp.com
+1. Once users write the URL into the browser address line, the browser makes an HTTP GET-request to the server ratebeer22.fly.dev

-2. The Web server sowftwer which runs on the server (for instance, Apache) guides the request to the address, to the registered Rails application.
+2. Often a web server software is run on the server (for instance, Apache, Nginx) This software operates as a proxy server  and  guides requests to the Rails application registered at that address.
 The application finds out what application _controller_ is registered to take care of the GET calls for the resources of the breweries.
 This phase is called internal routing of the Rails application, which means that we are looking for "a way to handle the request".
+It is also possible to bypass the proxy server.
+In this case the Rails application itself is the first to receive the request.
+However, a proxy server is often used as a "light layer" to e.g. enhance performance and distribute request to multiple servers.

-3. When it finds out the right controller (in our example the controller which takes care of the breweries) and its method, the application calls the method.
-The method is given as parameter the data which had possibly been retrieven with the HTTP request.
+3. When it finds out the right controller (in our example the controller which takes care of the breweries) and the method handling its requests, the application calls the method.
+The method is given as parameter the data which had possibly been attached to the HTTP request.
 The controller takes care of the actions concerning the operation.
 The executions of these actions usually requires method calls to some _models_, which contain the application data and logic.

 4. In our example, the controller asks from the model class which takes care of the breweries to load the list of all breweries from the database.

-5. Once it has retrieven the list of all beers, the controller asks the beer list _view_ to render itself.
+5. Once it has retrieved the list of all breweries, the controller asks the brewery list _view_ to render itself.

 6. The view renders itself, that is, the controller gets an HTML page listing all the beers.